geopaparazzi/usermanual/userguide/use_case_egypt.rst

 (see the `Water, Sanitation and Hygiene <http://www.unhcr.org/pages/49c3646cef.html>`_ and `the Joint Monitoring Programme <http://www.wssinfo.org/about-the-jmp/introduction/>`_).

-The target C of the seventh Millennium Development Goal aims to halve by 2015 the proportion of people without sustainable access to safe water and basic health services.
+The target C of the seventh Millennium Development Goal aimed to halve by 2015 the proportion of people without sustainable access to safe water and basic health services.
 The assessment tool implemented in recent years has been the count of the percentage of population using the health service.::

-  But what is the schenario in terms of plants?
+  But what is the scenario in terms of plants?
   Where are they?
   What do they produce?
   How much?